A YOUNG MOTHER SHARES HOW TAKING HER CHILD TO SIN CITY RUINED HER LOVE FOR LAS VEGAS…

 The most frequent defense that people use for being pro-kids is “My parents took me to Vegas and I turned out alright”.
 But did you really?
 There are plenty of parents who would contend that deliberately exposing children to the dangers and excess of Las Vegas is anything but “alright”.

 The classic Vegas of a few decades back is long gone, my friends.
-Mobsters notwithstanding, the Strip and Fremont Street are much grittier and more dangerous in 2017 than ever before.
+Mobsters notwithstanding, the Strip and Fremont Street are much grittier and more dangerous now than ever before.
 Visits here are no longer classy affairs filled with evening gowns, elegance and lounge singers.

 Here are a few sobering statistics to consider before packing a suitcase for the little ones: